julienetie/mimetic/README.md

 | relativeDesignWidth | String - CSS units  | The width relative to the font size | "1024px" |
 | scaleDelay | Number - Milliseconds | The debounced delay to call on resize | 16  |

+### Can Mimetic detect the desktop browser's zoom level?
+Yes.
+Although this is possible, it's not recommended to make your applicaton rely on it.
+Treat this feature as an enhancement not a necessity.

 > ### Why is Mimetic a thing
 > In an ideal world, typoography that scales with it's surroundings produces more harmonised astetics and can upscalling automatically.